Syracuse Medical Malpractice Lawyers

 "As a result of medical errors, my spouse passed away.
 Needless to say this was a very significant loss for my young children and myself.
 I consulted with two attorneys, both of whom declined to take my case.
 I thereafter contacted Attorney Jeff DeFrancisco and within weeks a full workup of my case was completed and suit was filed.
 The insurance company refused to offer any compensation for my family's loss so we proceeded to trial.
 I was very impressed with Jeff DeFrancisco's preparation and representation at trial.
 After the 5th day of trial the insurance carrier settled my case through a confidential settlement.
 Mr. DeFrancisco went 'above and beyond' all my expectations.
 I would highly recommend Jeff DeFrancisco and I truly believe there is no better representation for personal injury matters." - S.M.Free Initial Consultation With an Experienced Medical Malpractice Lawyer

-To speak with a Syracuse, NY medical malpractice lawyer about your case, call DeFrancisco & Falgiatano Personal Injury Lawyers at 315-479-9000 or contact us online.
+To speak with a medical malpractice attorney in Syracuse about your case, call DeFrancisco & Falgiatano Personal Injury Lawyers at 315-479-9000 or contact us online.
 We offer evening and weekend appointments as well as home and hospital visits.

 - Anesthesia Errors